Am I eligible for a placement in Austria?

 In Austria the academic calendar runs from September to June.
 Assistants will receive the same school and national holidays as their institution.

 Holidays often vary by region and sometimes institution, however Austria has many official public holidays every year, most observed nationwide, some local.
 Assistants should check public holidays with their school directly.
-The following holidays will be observed in Austria in 2019/20:
+To get an idea what the academic calendar may look like, you can browse the Ferienkalender 2020/21 or Ferienkalender 2021/22 as provided by the Austrian government.

 Where can I go in Austria?